Guy1m0/Blockchain-I-O/README.md

 For M1 chip user, better use Fabric no later than v2.5.0 and Fabric-CA no later than v1.5.6

+## Sarma Error

 For sarma error, use following bash code
 ```bash
 go mod edit -replace github.com/Shopify/sarama=github.com/IBM/sarama@v1.40.0
 ```

 Also change go.mod in fabric_asset folder from 1.16 to 1.18 at least

+## Total Supply
+Since fabric chaincode can not handle big.int natively, we set total supply in Eth and Quo as `10000000000000000000000000` and Fabric `10000000000` which to be intentionally 10^15 less as `Decimal = 15`

+May check back later to see if can really fix this difference.